UEE30820 |CRICOS 117315J

 Entry Requirements

-• Successful completion of Year 12 or an equivalent qualification is required.
+• Academic requirement: Successful completion of Year 12 or an equivalent qualification.

-• Or an equivalent test result recognized by the Australian immigration office.
+• Other: An equivalent test result recognised by the Australian immigration office.

 Entry Requirements